 The chapters alternate between Lizzie and Zach.
 Zach’s voice is recalling events from the past and it is through his narrative that we learn the real Zach, or we think we do.
 His twisted thoughts and actions are quite chilling.
 He appears to be a very insecure, possessive and controlling person and we must surely have sympathy with Lizzie for bearing the brunt of his abusive behaviour.
 However Lizzie has a secret of her own – and which gives rise to her increasing belief that Zach is still alive and is following her.
 As Lizzie delves into Zach’s past for the truth, the more deceit she uncovers.
 Did she ever know Zach at all?

 Zach and Lizzie are complex characters and both are very well written.
 Zach is good looking, very confident and capable of great charm however his moods can turn on the spin of a coin whereas Lizzie is dowdy and has very little self-confidence.
 She has a passive character and rather than confront, she prefers to take the easy way out which can make her seem rather weak.
 However she is not completely in the dark about Zach’s behaviour and a little part of her quietly enjoys the thought of him being jealous and possessive – this surely means that her loves her….

 All the way through there are twists and turns and little hints which make you think “hmm, I wonder if….?”.
 The story is cleverly plotted with structure and pace and there is plenty of tension throughout with no loose ends left hanging.
 I rarely guess the ending correctly, and I didn’t in this case although I had part of it figured out.
 This was a book that kept me up late at night just to get to the truth - but it was worth it.

-My thanks to Netgalley and the publisher Simon & Schuster for the digital copy to review.
+My thanks to Bookbridgr and the publisher for the copy to review.